jmalmin/slatefire-infinity-docs/Installs/Installs.md

  1. Install expect for Centos 7 as sudo user.
- 2. If you have access to external repositories please
+ 2. If you have access to external repositories please use

 		sudo yum -y  install expect